Xehanort: Reception

 In retrospect, Inverse claims that Xehanort was a villain shrouded in mystery due to his early appearances as a man possessing Terra until his proper introduction as Master Xehanort in Birth by Sleep.
-With Xehanort's eventual death in Kingdom Hearts III, Inverse believes that creator Tetsuya Nomura is aiming to create a proper successor to Xehanort, as seen in extra cutscenes revealing that one of the villain's comrades, Luxu, turned out to have his own proper agenda and is seen busy aiming his new plans with other warriors.
-Nevertheless, the same website found Xehanort to be one of the most incoherent characters in gaming due to the multiple plans he carries across the franchise.
+With Xehanort's eventual death in Kingdom Hearts III, Inverse believes that creator Tetsuya Nomura is aiming to create a proper successor to Xehanort, as seen in extra cutscenes revealing that one of the villain's comrades, Luxu, turned out to have his own proper agenda and is seen busy aiming for his new plans with other warriors.
+Nevertheless, the website found Xehanort to be one of the most incoherent characters in gaming due to the multiple plans he carries across the franchise.
 In La Légende Kingdom Hearts, Xehanort's multiple alter egos are noted to be enigmatic.

 Billy Zane's work as Xehanort (Ansem) was noted by Kotaku in an article involving "cheesy video game voice acting", as the writer claimed "Zane's performance is a combination of rocky growlings and deep bass utterances" as a result of how many taunts he makes during the cutscenes, making the villain stand out.
 CinemaBlend enjoyed Leonard Nimoy's performance.
 Rutger Hauer's portrayal was praised by MeriStation, who noted that Xehanort was one of the actor's final works before his death.
 Christopher Lloyd's performance in the DLC was praised by TheGamer, as they believed he fit the character.